Amelia Atwater-Rhodes: 2008–2013: Return to Den of Shadows

-2014–2016: The Maeve’ra Trilogy & First Foray Into Adult Market
+2014–2016: The Maeve'ra Trilogy & First Foray Into Adult Market

-In February 2012 Atwater-Rhodes announced on her official forum that she had set a contract with Random House to publish a new series called The Maeve’ra Trilogy between 2014 and 2016.
+In February 2012, Atwater-Rhodes announced on her official forum that she had set a contract with Random House to publish a new series called The Maeve'ra Trilogy between 2014 and 2016.
 The titles were also announced in the same post.
 Three short stories, only available as E-Books, are also being released that are related to the series.

-In March 2016 she announced that her first trilogy for adults had been purchased by Harper Voyage Impulse-part of HarperCollins.
+In March 2016, she announced that her first trilogy for adults had been purchased by Harper Voyage Impulse-part of HarperCollins.
 The first book in the Mancer trilogy Of the Abyss was released digitally on August 30, 2016 and the paperback is set to be released on November 1, 2016.
 This new trilogy has no direct ties to the Den of Shadows world but Atwater-Rhodes stated in her blog that "Message board veterans may even remember some drabbles and a Reality: Nyeusigrube appearance by Umber and Hansa, characters from the first novel, Of the Abyss."

 Personal life

 Atwater-Rhodes attended University of Massachusetts Amherst and later graduated magna cum laude from the University of Massachusetts Boston with a double major in English and psychology.
 She attended Northeastern University for her MAT.

 On February 26 and 27, 2009, she announced on her blog that she was engaged to her partner, Mandi McCrensky, of two years.
 The two were married on July 4, 2010 and were married for five years.
 On December 2, 2015, in a blog post, Atwater-Rhodes confirmed that the divorce became official on November 1, 2015.
 Amelia is now in a relationship with Shira Gaudet.

 In 2013, Atwater-Rhodes converted to Judaism.
-She also has a daughter, Rebecca "Becks," born in 2014 and a son, Michael, born 2018.
+She has two children.

 Appearances and awards

 She has been featured in Seventeen, JUMP* Magazine, Entertainment Weekly, USA Today, The New Yorker, The Rosie O'Donnell Show and CBS This Morning.
-Several of her novels have been ALA Quick Picks for Young Adults; Hawksong was The School Library Journal Best Book of the Year, and Voice of Youth Advocates Best Science Fiction, Fantasy, and Horror Selection.
+Several of her novels have been ALA Quick Picks for Young Adults; Hawksong was the School Library Journal Best Book of the Year, and Voice of Youth Advocates Best Science Fiction, Fantasy, and Horror Selection.

 Website

-Atwater-Rhodes operates, codes, and participates actively in her own website, AtwaterRhodes.com.
+Atwater-Rhodes operates, codes, and participates actively in her own website.

 A previous site, The Den of Shadows, became defunct in late 2015.
-The original name of the site, Nyeusigrube, translates in the language of her characters as "Den of Shadows."
+The original name of the site, Nyeusigrube, translates in the language of her characters as "Den of Shadows".
 The former site had a large collection of information on her world, characters, books, a blog, and a message board with over 2,600 users and 12,700 articles (December 2010).
 However, as of December 2015, most of the site was inaccessible.

 The new site was announced in a blog post and on her Facebook and Twitter accounts as a replacement for the old site, and includes a blog and, formerly, a message board.